hyc2026/hyc2026.github.io/docs/nlp/paper/README.md

 1. **From Symbols to Embeddings: A Tale of Two Representations in Computational Social Science**.
    *Huimin Chen, Cheng Yang, Xuanming Zhang, Zhiyuan Liu, Maosong Sun, Jianbin Jin*. arXiv 2021. [[paper](https://arxiv.org/pdf/2106.14198)].

-## Acknowledgements

-Great thanks to other contributor [Shengding Hu](https://github.com/ShengdingHu), [Chenglei Si](https://github.com/NoviScl) and [Han-Gil Kim](https://github.com/uoneway)! (names are not listed in particular order)

-Please contact us if we miss your names in this list, we will add you back ASAP!